ToolShedTested

 4.8

-Waterproof thermoplastic base, aluminum frame, and 50+ holders built for 10+ years of daily trade use
+Waterproof thermoplastic base, aluminum frame, and 44 pockets and a waterproof base built for years of daily trade use

 At-a-Glance Comparison